 I’ve had the opportunity of using the Moon 110 LP v2 with a moving coil cartridge (Apheta 2 on a Planar 8) and a moving magnet (Elys 2 on my own RP3).

 Apheta 2 Moving Coil

-In this example I have replaced a Rega Fono MC with the Moon 110 LP v2 in between a Planar 8 and the awesome Rega Osiris integrated amplifier.
+In this example, I have replaced a Rega Fono MC with the MOON 110 LP v2 in between a Planar 8 and the awesome Rega Osiris integrated amplifier.
 I took my settings for the Apheta 2 from the Rega website where the impedance setting was 100 Ohms and the capacitance was 1000pF.
 Rega recommends the Gain switch for their stages is set ‘ON’.
-Obviously this is a tricky one so I settled for the 60 dBs setting in the Moon 110 LP v2 instruction manual.
+Obviously, this is a tricky one so I settled for the 60 dB setting in the MOON 110 LP v2 instruction manual.

 I did at this point have a play with the IEC/RIAA ( International Electrotechnical Commission/Recording Industry of America) playback settings (using the dip switch adjustment).
 I have to say there was not a great deal of difference in my ears, particularly as I have a pretty transparent set-up here.

 Rega Elys 2 Moving Magnet

 I may humbly suggest this is a more common use for a phono stage such as this, particularly as my Rega Fono MM sits between the classic Rega RP3 and a Naim NAP-N 272.

 There is a little hum from the phono stage, until about 50 on my pre-amplifier, this is better than my own Fono MM.